Cadence-GitHub/Stouffville-By-laws-AI/README.md

 1. **Data Flow Pipeline**:
    - Raw by-law documents are processed and stored as JSON
+   - `prepare_json_bylaws_for_db.py` creates subsets of bylaws by keyword for further processing
-   - Voyage AI generates embeddings for these documents
+   - Voyage AI generates embeddings for these documents using the `voyage-3-large` model
-   - ChromaDB indexes embeddings for efficient semantic retrieval
+   - ChromaDB indexes embeddings for efficient semantic retrieval using HNSW algorithm
    - When a query is received, relevant by-laws are retrieved and passed to Gemini AI
-   - Gemini generates natural language responses based on retrieved context
+   - Gemini generates both complete and filtered responses (active bylaws only) based on retrieved context

 2. **Backend Core**:
    - Flask application handles HTTP routing and request processing
    - ChromaDB Retriever manages vector database interactions
-   - Gemini Handler orchestrates AI model interactions
+   - Gemini Handler orchestrates AI model interactions with multiple model options
    - Prompts Module contains templates that structure AI responses

+3. **Database Tools**:
+   - `init_chroma.py` converts JSON bylaws into vector embeddings stored in ChromaDB
+   - `search_bylaws.py` allows semantic search, keyword search, or combinations of both
+   - Vector search is optimized with configurable HNSW parameters (M, construction_ef, search_ef)

-3. **External Services Integration**:
+4. **External Services Integration**:
-   - Google Generative AI provides LLM capabilities via Gemini models
+   - Google Generative AI provides LLM capabilities via multiple Gemini models (2.0-flash-lite, 2.0-flash, etc.)
    - Voyage AI supplies high-quality text embeddings for semantic search

+5. **User Interface Options**:
+   - Web demo interface with model selection and bylaw limit options
+   - Performance metrics showing timing information for each processing step
+   - Option to compare filtered (active) and complete (including expired) bylaw responses

 This architecture ensures that the system can accurately respond to user queries about Stouffville by-laws by finding the most semantically relevant information and presenting it in a natural, conversational format.